kap83/react-fanfic-archive/README.md

 # The Fanworks Archive

-A mockup of a Fanworks library using React.
+A mockup of a fanworks library using React.
 The library consists of Home page, a Fandoms page and a Favorites page.

 ## Functionality

-Navigate from one page to another using a dedicated NavBar.
+Navigate from one page to another using the NavBar.

 Use the search bar in Fandoms to find authors that write stories for the fandom you're interested in.